kwadzi/ror-dw-2015/guides/incident-reporter.md

 @import "bootstrap";
 ```

-This will include jQuery and Bootrap into our JS.
+This will include jQuery and Bootstrap into our JS.

 #### `application.js`